mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 # ['book', 'child', 'year', 'story', 'work', 'time', '–', '=', 'century', 'series']
 ```
-Book,  child, story and series are all associated with the theme we scraped (childrens authors). as you can see SpaCy picked up some words which are clearly not nouns (-, =).
+Book,  child, story and series are all associated with the theme we scraped (childrens authors).
+Additionally SpaCy picked up some words which are clearly not nouns (-, =).
 We can safely remove these words from the list, and because they are the most popular words, removing them will have an outsized effect on the answer.

 Conventional wisdom suggests that following this process of removing 'stop words' (words like 'the', 'a', 'it', pronouns, etc...) will improve the outcome of your NLP exercise because these words don't add much meaning but instead adding to the noise.